-Adelaide Hills Council is well-placed to implement our Annual Business Plan having drafted a responsible budget that includes an expected increase in general rates of 2.8%.
-An additional \$10 per assessment has been added due to the extraordinary increase in the Solid Waste Levy\.
-The rate increase will not only enable us to maintain all existing services as costs grow in line with forecast Consumer Price Index of 1.8%, but also fund increased levels of capital renewal works (in particular our road network) as identified within our Long Term Financial Plan.
+Adelaide Hills Council is well-placed to implement our Annual Business Plan having drafted a responsible and prudent budget that includes an expected increase in general rates of 2.8%.
+This increase will not only enable us to maintain all existing services as costs grow in line with the Consumer Price Index of 1.8%, but also fund increased levels of capital renewal works (in particular our road network) as identified within our Long Term Financial Plan.